 A Direct Pay Voucher may be used in accordance with section 5.4.
-Additionally, a Direct Pay Voucher may be used in some cases where there is no Purchase Order value.
+Additionally, a Direct Pay Voucher may be used in some cases where there is no value in using a Purchase Order and value of the purchase is less then \$5,000.